benjymous/annotations/sandman/sandman-vertigopreview.md

 - #### Panel 4

-  St. Patrick's Cathedral: A New York Roman Catholic church?
+  [St. Patrick's Cathedral](https://www.saintpatrickscathedral.org/): A New York Roman Catholic church.
 Many Catholic churches have so-called "parochial" (from "parish") schools for their members.

 ### Page 4